• Skip to main content

 As it turns out, I didn’t need to avoid my beloved coleslaw even while breastfeeding because it is so easy to make a fermented coleslaw yourself using traditionally prepared sauerkraut and healthy mayo.

-These days when I’m eating coleslaw at home, it is always fermented.
-This is the case even though I’m no longer breastfeeding.
+These days, when I’m eating coleslaw at home, it is always fermented.
+This is the case even though my children are all grown.
 Why not add improved digestibility, enzymes, and probiotics to the delicious mix?

-This fermented coleslaw is ideal pared with homemade fish and chips, grassfed burgers, or a simple grilled cheese sandwich (toasted up in grassfed butter of course!).
+This fermented coleslaw is ideal served with homemade fish and chips, grassfed burgers, or a simple grilled cheese sandwich (toasted in grassfed butter of course!).

-The recipe below makes about 1 cup of probiotic-rich coleslaw.
 Due to the super rawness of the cabbage in the coleslaw, you may find that this condiment works very well as a natural reflux remedy.
-This approach is suggested by Dr. Natasha Campbell McBride in her bestselling book on resolving gut imbalance.
+This approach is suggested by Dr. Natasha Campbell McBride MD in her bestselling book on resolving gut imbalance.

 Print